-Sound Of Music Connection: Scenes from the song “Do, Re, Mi” have the children dancing past the fountain, through the garden, and mimicking the triumphant gladiator statues.
+Sound Of Music Movie Connection: Scenes from the end of the song “Do, Re, Mi” have the children dancing past the spouting fountain, through the garden, and mimicking the triumphant gladiator statues.

 2. Pegasus Fountain & Musical Steps:

-Sound Of Music Connection: During “Do, Re, Mi” the children dance around the Pegasus Fountain before hopping on the steps as musical notes in the finale of the song.
+Sound Of Music Movie Connection: During “Do, Re, Mi” the children dance around the Pegasus Fountain before hopping up the steps like musical notes in the dramatic finale of the song.

 3. Hedge Maze & Gnome Park:

 About The Hedge Maze & Gnome Park: Make sure to follow the other set of steps near the Horse Fountain (opposite the Palace & guarded by lion statues) across a small footbridge to the Dwarf Gnome Park (Zwergerlgarten).
 Some of the sculptures were said to be modeled after real-life dwarfs in 1715, but overall the works were meant to be caricatures making fun of Salzburg’s common people who weren’t even allowed in the park (became public in 1854).
 A total of 28 dwarf statues were carved out of local Unterberg Marble (chalky limestone) placed in the small eastern section of the main garden to make the upper class feel like the big people and to be the be the ugly artwork needed to balance out the ground’s large beautiful central statues in triumphant poses.